ComputerEnterprisesInc/github-copilot-fundamentals-102/lab-handouts/lab01.md

 5. Open GitHub Copilot Chat

-6. Prompt Copilot Chat to create a program that calculates the amortization amount per month, asking it to think step-by-step
+6. Prompt Copilot Chat to create a program that calculates the amortization amount per month that will pass the tests, asking it to think step-by-step

 ```
 Program to calculate the amortization amount per month, given